Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.

 First, gather all your canning supplies.
 Then sterilize your jars and rings.
 Get your lids ready to simmer for 10 minutes I actually simmer the lids just after I prepare the peaches and before I prepare the canning liquid then hold them on a very low simmer.

-PREPARE THE CANNING LIQUID:
+STEP TWO: PREPARE THE CANNING LIQUID:

 Place the sugar and ClearJel in a large pot.
 Add the cold water and stir vigorously and quickly.
 This stuff sets quickly.
 Stir in 1 3/4 cups of bottled lemon juice, spices, and vanilla or almond extract.
 Do not let this mixture burn!
 It burns easily due to the sugar content.
 Also, if it gets too thick simply add a little cold water.